Rockefeller College of Public Affairs & Policy

 R. Karl Rethemeyer, Ph.D.

-The Rockefeller College of Public Affairs and Policy offers two undergraduate majors: Political Science and Public Policy and Management.
-In addition, students may pursue graduate course work in either political science or public administration as part of a combined degree program (a B.A./M.A. in Political Science or a B.A./M.P.A. program in Public Administration).
-In each of these programs, students can apply a portion of their credits in graduate work to both their undergraduate and graduate degrees, earning either a Bachelor of Arts degree in Public Policy or a Bachelor of Arts degree in Political Science and a Master’s of Political Science or Public Administration in 11 semesters.
+The Rockefeller College of Public Affairs & Policy offers three undergraduate majors: Political Science, Public Policy and Management, and Criminal Justice.
+In addition, students may pursue graduate course work in either political science, international affairs, public administration, or criminal justice as part of combined degree programs: Political Science B.A./Political Science M.A.; Political Science B.A./Public Administration M.P.A.; Political Science B.A./International Affairs M.I.A; Public Policy and Management B.A./Public Administration M.P.A.; Public Policy and Management B.A./International Affairs M.I.A.; Public Policy and Management B.A./Political Science M.A..; Criminal Justice B.A./Criminal Justice M.A.
+In each of these combined programs, students can apply a portion of their credits in graduate work to both their undergraduate and graduate degrees, earning two degrees in 10 or 11 semesters.

 All courses listed in this College are preceded by the prefix letter R.